pmleffers/Glaucoma/README.md

 **Problem** : Glaucoma is a general term for a number of eye conditions that progressively damage the optic nerve, consequently causing vision loss.
-Diagnosis of glaucoma is complex, but is often associated with elevated intraocular pressure, optic nerve damage, and reduction in visual acuity and visual field1.
+Diagnosis of glaucoma is complex, but is often associated with elevated intraocular pressure, optic nerve damage, and reduction in visual acuity and visual field [1].
 Vision loss from glaucoma is permanent, but progression may be slowed or halted through early diagnosis and treatment.